About School of Education and Behavioral Sciences

 TEACHER EDUCATION UNIT ACCREDITATION

 The Teacher Education Unit (TEU) provides professional education courses that prepare our students for certification and teaching in secondary schools.
 Langston University is accredited through CAEP, the Council for the Accreditation of Educator Preparation.
-An accreditation visit is scheduled for Fall 2023.
+An accreditation visit was conducted in Fall 2023.
 Our state accrediting body is OEQA, the Office of Educational Quality and Accountability, which reviews our educator preparation program (EPP) in tandem with national accreditors and assesses state-level requirements.
 Langston University provides annual reporting data to both entities.

 The Langston University Teacher Education Program is accredited by the Council for the Accreditation of Educator Preparation (CAEP), by the Office of Educational Quality and Accountability (OEQA), and by the Oklahoma State Regents for Higher Education (OSRHE).The Department of Education offers accredited programs for Initial Licensure in the following areas: